MicroStrategy/embedding-sdk-docs/docs/add-functionality/authoring-library.md

 | ---------------- | --------- | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------- |
 | props.newDossier | Boolean   | false         | Use when creating a new dossier from scratch.
 When set to `true`, a new dossier instance is created from a blank dossier template.
 In this case, the `instance`, `objectID`, or `url` parameters don't have to and shouldn't be provided. | No        |

 The `props` parameter contains many fields.
-See [Methods and Properties for an Embedded Dossier](./methods-and-properties) for more information.
+See [Methods and properties for an embedded dossier](./methods-and-properties.md) for more information.

 Example: